-Accordingly, reporting under clause 3(xvi)(a) & (b) of the Order is not applicable.

-- (c) The Company is not a Core Investment Company (CIC) as defined in the regulations made by the Reserve Bank of India.
-Accordingly, reporting under clause 3(xvi)(c) of the Order is not applicable. - (d) According to the information and explanations provided to us during the course of audit, there is no core investment Company within the Group (as defined in the Core Investment Companies (Reserve Bank) Directions, 2016) and accordingly reporting under clause 3(xvi)(d) of the Order is not applicable. - xvii.In our opinion, and according to the information and explanations provided to us, the Company has not incurred cash loss (after considering exceptional item) in the current financial year, however cash loss was incurred in immediately preceding financial year amounting to Rs.
-408.44 Lakhs. - xviii.
+- xiii.
+In our opinion and according to the information and explanations given to us, the Company is in compliance with Section 177 and 188 of the Companies Act, 2013 where applicable, for all transactions with the related parties and the details of related party transactions have been disclosed in the standalone financial statements as required by the applicable accounting standards. - xiv. (a) Based on information and explanations provided to us and our audit procedures, in our opinion, the Company has an adequate internal audit system commensurate with the size and nature of its business. - (b) We have considered the internal audit reports of the Company issued till date for the period under audit. - xv.
+In our opinion and according to the information and explanations given to us, during the year the Company has not entered into any non-cash transactions with its directors or persons connected to its directors and hence provisions of section 192 of the Companies Act, 2013 are not applicable to the Company. - xvi. (a) The Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
+Accordingly, reporting under clause 3(xvi)(a) & (b) of the Order is not applicable. - (c) The Company is not a Core Investment Company (CIC) as defined in the regulations made by the Reserve Bank of India.
+Accordingly, reporting under clause 3(xvi)(c) of the Order is not applicable. - (d) According to the information and explanations provided to us during the course of audit, there is no core investment Company within the Group (as defined in the Core Investment Companies (Reserve Bank) Directions, 2016) and accordingly reporting under clause 3(xvi)(d) of the Order is not applicable. - xvii.
+In our opinion, and according to the information and explanations provided to us, the Company has not incurred cash loss (after considering exceptional items) in the current and in the immediately preceding financial year. - xviii.
 There has been no resignation of the statutory auditors during the year.
 Accordingly, provisions of clause (xviii) of the Order are not applicable to the Company. - xix.
-The Company has incurred losses in the current year and the Company's current liabilities exceeds its current assets as at 31 March 2024 by Rs.
-555.44 Lakhs.
+The Company's current liabilities exceed its current assets as at 31 March 2025 by Rs.
+725.00 Lakhs.
 On the basis of the financial ratios, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the financial statements, our knowledge of the Board of Directors and management plans, as referred in note no. 61.2.1.d, nothing has come to our notice, which causes us to believe that any material uncertainty exists as on the date of the Balance sheet indicating that Company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date. - We, however, state that this is not an assurance as to the future viability of the company.
 We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the company as and when they fall due. - xx.
 The requirements as stipulated by the provisions of section 135 of the Companies Act is not applicable to the Company.
 Accordingly, the requirement to report on clause 3 (xx) (a) and (b) of the Order is not applicable to the Company.

-Partner Membership No. 059147 UDIN:24059147BKEGUC6051
+Partner Membership No. 059147 UDIN: 25059147BMLGYK7040